-Rare diseases know no boundaries, yet often confront us with barriers.
-Fragmented data landscapes, missing links across medical disciplines, and unclear care pathways still slow the path to diagnosis, research, and effective therapies.
-However, we see that when knowledge is connected, experiences are shared, and systems unite, new opportunities arise for people with rare diseases.
+Rare diseases know no boundaries, yet they often confront us with significant obstacles.
+Fragmented data landscapes, insufficient connections between disciplines, and unclear care pathways continue to slow progress toward diagnosis, research, and effective therapies.
+At the same time, it is evident that when knowledge is connected, experiences are shared, and systems are aligned, new opportunities emerge for people living with rare diseases.
+Under the motto “Breaking Boundaries: Uniting People, Knowledge and Systems in Rare Diseases,” the 10th Rare Disease Symposium of the Eva Luise and Horst Köhler Foundation for People with Rare Diseases invites participants to build bridges and break down barriers.

 | Time | Title | Speaker |